PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional Reactive Programming.md

 Purists of the FRP concept, those having coined the term, claim that the implementations I talk about here are not really FRP.

-Let's agree on that and say that what we call FRP here is just a bastadized, simplified, with pragmatic compromizes, that happens to use the same term, because it is just convenient...
+Let's agree on that and say that what we call FRP here is just a bastardized, simplified, with pragmatic compromises, that happens to use the same term, because it is just convenient...

 ### JavaScript